BradPatras/bradpatras/README.md

 ## 👋 Well hello there 🤖

-I mostly play around with Android development here but I'm an iOS developer by trade, so don't be surprised if you see some swift scattered throughout my repos.
+I mostly play around with Android development here but I'm an iOS developer by trade, so there's also some swift scattered throughout my repos.

 I treat each new app as an opportunity to play around with a different framework/design pattern/etc.